urwid/urwid/docs/tutorial/index.rst

 ``Overlay`` widgets
 -------------------

-The :class:`~urwid.container.Overlay` widget is a box widget that contains two other box widgets.
+The :class:`Overlay` widget is a box widget that contains two other box widgets.
 The bottom widget is rendered the full size of the Overlay widget and the top widget is placed on top, obscuring an area of the bottom widget.
 This widget can be used to create effects such as overlapping "windows"